fprime-community/fprime-workshop-led-blinker/docs/component-implementation-2.md

       );
 ```

-In your `led-blinker/Components/Led` directory, open `Led.cpp-template` file and copy this block over to `Led.cpp`.
+In your `led-blinker/Components/Led` directory, open `Led.template.cpp` file and copy this block over to `Led.cpp`.
 ```cpp
   // ----------------------------------------------------------------------
   // Handler implementations for user-defined typed input ports